-be informed in writing of the start of the process and its motivation and he or she will be heard for his or her submissions on the case.
+The process for cessation foreseen is the same for the withdrawal of the protection status, and it is ruled in Article 45 of the Asylum Act.
+The initiative is taken in both cases by the OAR.
+The beneficiary will be informed in writing of the start of the process and its motivation and he or she will be heard for his or her submissions on the case.
 UNHCR provides the necessary information for the OAR to take the decision.
-Information is under no circumstance provided by the persecuting authorities, nor would the process put the beneficiary in danger in any way.146 Finally, the OAR's decision is submitted to the CIAR, which is responsible for taking the final decision concerning withdrawal or cessation.147
+Information is under no circumstance provided by the persecuting authorities, nor would the process put the beneficiary in danger in any way.
+Finally, the OAR's decision is submitted to the CIAR, which is responsible for taking the final decision concerning withdrawal or cessation.

-The decision will have to be notified to the beneficiary in a time limit of 6 months since the start of the procedure.148 When this time limit is not respected, the process procedures no effects on the beneficiary's protection status.
-If a decision is taken, the beneficiary can lodge an initial administrative appeal face to the Ministry of Interior or directly lodge a judicial appeal against the notified decision.149
+The decision will have to be notified to the beneficiary in a time limit of 6 months since the start of the procedure.
+When this time limit is not respected, the process procedures no effects on the beneficiary's protection status.
+If a decision is taken, the beneficiary can lodge an initial administrative appeal face to the Ministry of Interior or directly lodge a judicial appeal against the notified decision.

-5. Withdrawal of protection status
+6. Withdrawal of protection status

 Indicators: Withdrawal 1.
-Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
-2. Does the law provide for an appeal against the withdrawal decision?
-3. Do beneficiaries have access to free legal assistance at first instance in practice?
+Is a personal interview of the asylum seeker in most cases conducted in practice in the withdrawal procedure?
+2. Does the law provide for an appeal against the withdrawal decision? ☐ Yes ☐ No 3.
+Do beneficiaries have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No

-The withdrawal of protection status is foreseen by Article 44 of the Asylum Law in the following cases, where:
+The withdrawal of protection status is foreseen by Article 44 of the Asylum Act in the following cases, where:

 - a.
-Any of the exclusion clauses provided in Articles 8, 9, 11 and 12 of the Asylum Law apply; - b.
+Any of the exclusion clauses provided in Articles 8, 9, 11 and 12 of the Asylum Act apply; - b.
 The beneficiary has misrepresented or omitted facts, including the use of false documentation, which were decisive for the granting of refugee or subsidiary protection status; - c.
 The beneficiary constitutes, for well-founded reasons, a danger to the security of Spain, or who, having been convicted by final judgment for offence serious, constitutes a threat to the community.